allanbunch/node-red-openai-api/README.md

 - OpenAI-compatible auth routing through the `Service Host` config node

 See the in-editor node help for exact method payloads and links to official API documentation.

-Create Conversation Item now follows the upstream Conversations contract: use `msg.payload.items` as an array.
-Existing flows using singular `msg.payload.item` need to be updated.

 ## API Surface